 Stay tuned!
 The journey continues and will support USC’s enhanced culture.

-- You shared your voice.
-More than 4,400 USC staff, faculty and students participated in 175-plus culture sessions (Town Halls and Discussion Sessions) from January to April to share their input on values, behaviors and the systems and processes needed to support and improve USC.
+- From January – April 2020, you shared your voice.
+More than 4,400 USC staff, faculty and students participated in 175-plus culture sessions (Town Halls and Discussion Sessions) to share their input on values, behaviors and the systems and processes needed to support and improve USC.
+Approximately 120 culture facilitators and culture advocates — faculty and staff across USC, trained in the Barrett Values model — facilitated these sessions.

 - We continued to hear from you.
 With the help of our Culture Network, we continued discussion sessions during the pandemic in an online format to ensure that everyone had an opportunity to share their voice.
 Your input brought us to the eight values most frequently identified by our community as high priority and the changes needed in six key systems and processes.